-Title: PHYSICAL SCIENCE
+Title: PHYSICAL SCIENCE SS755 Length: Two Semesters

+Prerequisite: None Fee: \$10.00

-Class Fee: \$10.00 Prerequisite: None This course is divided into major areas: chemistry, electricity, energy, force and motion, and technology.
+This course is divided into major areas: chemistry, electricity, energy, force and motion, and technology.
 Students will explore the scientific principles and application of technology through investigations.
-This course is a prerequisite for Earth Science and is preparation for Chemistry and Physics courses.
+This course is a preparation for Earth Science, Chemistry and Physics courses.

-Title: PHYSICS
+Title: PHYSICS SS780 Length: Two Semesters